Two upcoming Innovating Minds Lecture series events in Fall 2019!

 The Innovating Minds Lecture Series hosts leaders from all platforms in academia, industry, policy, NGOs and more… as they share their path to success and innovation.
-Each hour-long lecture is complimentary, followed by networking with fellow attendees and appetizers.
-Register for the June 13, 2019 ‘Women in Clean Energy’ Innovating Minds Lecture.
+Each two-hour event is complimentary, followed by networking with fellow attendees and appetizers.

 Women in Science… Pass it on!